Law and Taxes

 The takeover of the unit is usually carried out after the fulfilment of two basic conditions: a full settlement of the purchase price by the buyer and at the same time the submission of the proposal of entry to the Land Registry.
 The takeover of the unit is a formal act during which the buyer thoroughly monitors the state of the property which is the subject of the transfer and the opening balances of utilities (hydrometer and electricity meter) and possible defects not preventing the unit from being used are written in a protocol.
 The buyer is also acquainted with the operation of the house and with the rules to which he/she accedes on the basis of the Facility Management Contract.

-The tax period comprises the calendar year and the tax payer is required to submit a tax return to the appropriate authority by 31 January for the tax period (i.e. when paying property tax for 2018, the tax return must be submitted by 31 January 2018).
-The applicable period for tax calculation is 1 January of the year in question.
-If the tax return has been submitted in a previous year and there has been no change since that time, a tax return does not need to be submitted.
-The tax is paid regardless of the tax payer’s income.
-Revenue from the tax goes to the towns and municipalities for the district in which the taxed property is located.
+A calendar year is calculated for the tax period and the taxpayer is obliged to file a tax return with the competent authority by 31 January for the tax period (ie if real estate tax is paid for 2018, the tax return must be filed by 31 January 2018).
+The decisive period for calculating the tax is 1 January of the relevant year.
+If the return was filed in previous years and there has been no change since then, the return is not filed.
+The tax is paid regardless of the taxpayer's income level.
+The place determined by the tax revenue are the budgets of the towns and municipalities in whose territorial district the taxed real estate is located.

 What are the rules of acquiring property in the Czech Republic in case of foreigners?

 Since 1 May 2009 both the citizens of the European Union member states and the foreigners from the countries of the former Commonwealth of Independent States (which came into being after the Soviet Union had ceased to exist) have been allowed to acquire and transfer properties with no limits in the Czech Republic.
 At the Land Registry it is no more necessary to prove residency, to submit the European Union Identification Card or to conclude a contract as a legal entity.